ForestAdmin/documentation/how-tos/databases/manage-sql-views.md

 Once your SQL view is implemented, you'll be able to filter, search, export and change the order of your fields.

 {% hint style="warning" %}
 Most of the time SQL views are used as **read-only**.
-If this is the case, we recommend changing the CRUD options in your [collection's settings](https://docs.forestadmin.com/documentation/reference-guide/collections/manage-your-collection-settings).
+If this is the case, we recommend changing the CRUD permission in your [roles's settings](https://docs.forestadmin.com/user-guide/project-settings/teams-and-users/manage-roles).
 {% endhint %}

 ![](<../../.gitbook/assets/customer\_stats SQL View.png>)